 The Royal Commission on the Ancient and Historical Monuments of Scotland, 16 Bernard Terrace, Edinburgh EH8 9NX has all the historical and architectural monuments on a card index and on maps plus photos of listed buildings and aerial photos of Tynron.

-The National Library of Scotland on George IV Bridge, Edinburgh, EH1 1EW has a copy of any book for reference.
+The National Library of Scotland on George IV Bridge, Edinburgh, EH1 1EW has a copy of any book or map for reference.

 The Ewart Library has most of these records, all of the books, but it also has the records of Highway Authorities, County Treasurer’s Department, Tynron School Board and Log Books, the MacRae Papers, Newspaper Index, Photo Collection for Tynron, Map Collection, Electoral Rolls and Valuation Rolls.